puilp0502/ethereum-benchmark/README.md

 ```
 Benchmark result will be stored in `results/` directory.

+# License
+This utility is licensed under MIT License - see LICENSE file for details.

 # Acknowledgements
 This utility is originally based on [the post](https://hackernoon.com/setup-your-own-private-proof-of-authority-ethereum-network-with-geth-9a0a3750cda8) written by Salanfe.